ddbj/www/_ddbj/metagenome-assembly-e.md

 Submit binned metagenome assemblies derived from the raw sequence data in fasta/bam files to the [DRA Analysis](/dra/submission-e.html#Analysis_Type) (Analysis type = 'De Novo Assembly').

-Include information of analysis software used and organism bin in the description.
+Include information of target BioSample accession, analysis software used and　assembly quality metrics in the description.
+- BioSample: SAMD00000001
+- Analysis step: canu 2.1, pilon 1.24, CheckM 1.1.3
+- Quality: completeness 85.3, contamination 0

 Submit the Analysis along with the Run registered in (1).
 Please note that Analysis data are not shared with NCBI/ENA.
 Analysis is not indexed by [DDBJ Search](https://ddbj.nig.ac.jp/search).
 Only analysis metadata XML and data files are provided in ftp.
 (For example, [DRZ000001](https://ddbj.nig.ac.jp/public/ddbj_database/dra/fastq/DRA000/DRA000072/).